flenniken/statictea/docs/comparelines.md

 * type: [OpResultStr](#opresultstr) &mdash; On success return T, otherwise return a message telling what went wrong.
 * [opValueStr](#opvaluestr) &mdash; Return an OpResultStr with a value.
 * [opMessageStr](#opmessagestr) &mdash; Return an OpResultStr with a message why the value cannot be returned.
-* [showTabsAndLineEndings](#showtabsandlineendings) &mdash; Return a new string with the tab and line endings visible.
+* [visibleControl](#visiblecontrol) &mdash; Return a new string with the tab and line endings and other control characters visible.
 * [linesSideBySide](#linessidebyside) &mdash; Show the two sets of lines side by side.
 * [compareFiles](#comparefiles) &mdash; Compare two files and return the differences.